-We believe that all pupils should be enriched beyond the ‘normal’ classroom curriculum, and to this end we offer a number of exciting opportunities to pupils.
+At BMS we believe that all students should be extended beyond the ‘normal’ classroom curriculum, and to this end we offer a number of exciting opportunities to pupils.
 The below is not an exclusive list:

-- Links to external bodies, reading and websites away from the classroom to promote further pupil enjoyment of subjects.
-Please click here to view news site The Day which pupils have access to
+- Links to external bodies, reading and websites away from the classroom to promote further pupil enjoyment of subjects;

-- A large, well-equipped and well-staffed Library, where pupils can indulge existent or develop new academic passions
+- A large, well-equipped and well-staffed Library, where pupils can further existing, or develop new, academic passions.

 Academic Extension Days

-Academic Extension Days are arranged for whole year groups once a year for Years 7-10, and throughout the year other events are organised which are carefully planned to inspire and stretch students.
+Academic Extension Days are arranged for whole year groups, once a year, for Years 7-11, and throughout the year other events are organised which are carefully planned to inspire and stretch students.

 We offer the Higher Project Qualification (HPQ) to Year 10 pupils, run by AQA.
-This is an exciting opportunity for students, in conjunction with a supervisor who is a member of the staff, to pursue an area of interest outside of the curriculum; it is also worth the equivalent of a GCSE.
-Participation in the HPQ is optional but an ideal way to develop skills that will make the transition to the Sixth Form a little easier, and is a good example of the extra opportunities we offer to all pupils.
+This is an exciting opportunity for students, in conjunction with a supervisor who is a member of the staff, to pursue an area of interest outside of the curriculum; it is also worth the equivalent of half a GCSE.
+Participation in the HPQ is optional but an ideal way to develop skills that will make the transition to the Sixth Form a little easier.

-We believe that our most academically-able pupils should receive specific, targeted opportunities to ensure that they are stretched and challenged.
-We identify such pupils in a variety of different ways, and then offer specific focus and opportunities to these pupils, including:
+We believe that our most academically able pupils should receive specific, targeted opportunities to ensure that they are stretched and challenged.
+We identify these pupils in a variety of different ways, and then offer specific support to them, such as:

-- Specialist Oxbridge, Vet and Medical preparation in the Sixth Form as one example of the extra investment we make to support our most able pupils
+- Specialist Oxbridge, Vet and Medical preparation in the Sixth Form.